 Senior Seminar in Criminal Justice. . . . . . . . .
 (3 cr.)

-An intensive study into selected topics in the field of Criminal from previous course-work into a detailed review and discussion of issues in criminal justice and their impact.
+An intensive study into selected topics in the field of Criminal Justice.
+Students will integrate knowledge and skills derived from previous course-work into a detailed review and discussion of issues in criminal justice and their impact.
 Focus will also include a review of the tools necessary to succeed in a career in criminal justice.
 (Prerequisite: Senior standing, completion of CRJ core) (Spring)